It’s not rocket science. The further you are in your academic career, the more financially independent you become.

-If you took out a private loan for your undergraduate degree, you’re already familiar with the process of applying for and securing a loan.
-You supply personal and financial information to lenders and shop around for the best possible interest rate and loan terms.
+If you took out a private loan for your undergraduate degree, you’re already familiar with applying for and securing a loan.
+You supply personal and financial information to lenders and shop for your best possible interest rate and loan terms.

 Now that you have an undergraduate degree and possibly even some work experience, you might be able to secure a favorable loan from a private lender on your own.
 In fact, graduates are four times more likely than their younger peers to secure student loans without cosigner backing, according to Sallie Mae.

 Some lenders even offer student loans without cosigner backing specific to your degree type.
-For example, Sallie Mae offers loans for students seeking an MBA or pursuing a health profession, to name a couple examples.
+For example, Sallie Mae offers loans for students seeking an MBA or pursuing a health profession, among other degrees.

 If you’re focused on student loans without cosigner requirements, you can receive one from the federal government or a private lender.
 Knowing which lender is best is the real challenge.

 Your interest rate is a good place to start.
 Via the federal government, you’ll find fixed interest rates.
 If you’re borrowing for the 2020-2021 school year, Student Loan Hero has forecasted record-low federal loan interest rates, including:

 The federal government also applies a fee on these loans.
-For loans disbursed before Oct.
-1, 2018, that would be 1.066 percent for Direct Unsubsidized Loans and 4.264 percent for PLUS Loans.
+For Direct Unsubsidized Loans disbursed before Oct.
+1, 2019, that would be 1.062 percent.
+For Grad PLUS Loans lent before Oct.
+1, 2020, 4.236% was the mark.
 The fee is taken out from your loan amount, making it important to apply for the right amount of funds.

-Many of our recommended private student loan companies don’t charge loan origination fees.
-They also start their fixed interest rates at or near 3.00%.
-But these rates could be as high as 12.00% or more, depending on your creditworthiness.
+Many private student loan companies listed on our site don’t charge loan origination fees.
+They also have competitive interest rates, though these could vary, depending on your creditworthiness.

 Aside from offering variable interest rates — rates that can change over the life of your loan — private lenders might be more appealing for other reasons.

 If you’re a dental school student, for example, you might have off-campus expenses.
-A private lender like Citizens Bank lends as much as $295,000 to health profession students.
+A private lender like Citizens Bank lends as much as $350,000 to students pursuing health professions.
 By comparison, a Direct PLUS Loan would only cover the cost of your school’s attendance.